Scholarships and Fellowships

 Hattie Burke Jackson College of Liberal Arts Scholarship

-This scholarship was established in 2004 by the estate of Miss Harriet Jackson, a University of Mississippi graduate and Latin and French teacher at the University of Mississippi, to honor her mother, Mrs. Hattie Talbert Burke Jackson (1868-1917), a Water Valley native, “a splendid woman, active in every civic and benevolent work” (Water Valley Progress).
+This scholarship was established in 2004 by the estate of Miss.
+Harriet Jackson, a Latin and French teacher at the University of Mississippi.
+She established the scholarship to honor her mother, Mrs. Hattie Talbert Burke Jackson (1868-1917), a Water Valley native, who was “a splendid woman, active in every civic and benevolent work” (Water Valley Progress).
 Mrs. Jackson died at the age of 49, leaving Harriet and her three sisters to be raised by their father, Dr. Manuel Winter Jackson, “one of the most talented practicing physicians in the city (of Water Valley)” (Water Valley Progress).

 Alfred William Milden Endowment Scholarship